-How can you increase the recall of a search query (on search engine or e-commerce site) result without changing the algorithm ?
+How can you increase the recall of a search query (on search engine or e-commerce site) result without changing the underlying algorithm ?

-- Modifying the query in a way that we get results relevant to the original query.
+- We want to modify the query in a way that we get results relevant to the original query.
 If the query is “dark pants”, results would still be relevant if it contained “black pants” as black is dark.
 This means we need to find results for a synonymous query too. “black pants”, “black trousers”, “dark trousers” are synonymous to “dark pants”.
 We don’t need to change the algorithm.
 So one way of increasing the recall is to also search for synonymous query by replacing words with their synonyms.

 Skip-Gram Recap: model tries to represent each word in a large text as a lower dimensional vector in a space of K dimensions making similar words also be close to each other.
 This is achieved by training a feed-forward network where we try to predict the context words given a specific words.

 Why is it slow: In this architecture, a soft-max is used to predict each context word.
 In practice, soft-max function is very slow in computation, specially for large vocabulary size.

 - The objective function is reconstructed to treat the problem as classification problem where pairs of words : a given word and a corresponding context word are positive examples and a given word with non-context words are negative examples.

 - While there can be a limited number of positive examples, there are many negative examples.
 Hence a randomly sampled set of negative examples are taken for each word when crafting the objective function.